designmynight/designmynight-developers/hugo/content/epos-crm-integrations/Zonal-EPOS-Integration/index.md

 **Details sent to Zonal**

-Bookings will be sent to the EPOS with the following details
+Bookings will be sent to the EPOS with the following details:

 * Name: the customer’s full name
 * Date: the date of the booking
 * Time: the time of the booking